mckornfield/dont-get-hacked/slides.md

 - an IT professional with experience helping older folks deal with IT problems.

+--

+## Agenda

+- To Trust or Not to Trust
+- Phishing
+- Social Engineering
+- Password Security
+- Multifactor Authentication

 ---

 ## To Trust or Not to Trust